adrienduque/IQ_circuit_solver/README.md

 <img src= "https://github.com/adrienduque/IQ_circuit_solver/blob/master/showcase_binaries_and_assets/presentation_assets/level_86_second_tested_combination.png">
 <img src= "https://github.com/adrienduque/IQ_circuit_solver/blob/master/showcase_binaries_and_assets/presentation_assets/level_86_actual_solution_combination.png">

 This last combination leads to the solution !
-Meaning that this is the correct choice (combination) to the question : "What pieces should we pick to fill the open points in level 86 ?".
+Meaning that this is the correct choice (combination) to the question : "Which pieces should we pick to fill the open points in level 86 ?".

 ---